20 Actions for Reconciliation

 Artists all over the world, regardless of their gender, earn considerably less than professionals in occupations requiring similar levels of education and qualifications.
 But there’s an additional income penalty for artists who are female, as well as women of colour.
 However this is has some good news: The gender gap is not replicated among remotely practising First Nations artists in Australia.

 A monograph responding to how American community building can maintain or reinforce power inequities and racially-biased policies.
 Features definitions of community building, racism, internalised racism, white privilege; goals, process and strategies for interventions; and tips for evaluation and multi-racial partnerships.

-Gari Yala, which means ‘speak the truth’ in the Wiradjuri language, is based on a survey 1,033 Aboriginal and/or Torres Strait Islander workers across Australia.
+Gari Yala, which means ‘speak the truth’ in the Wiradjuri language, is based on a survey 1,033 First Nations workers across Australia.
 The report reveals Indigenous employees continue to experience significant workplace racism and exclusion and that racism is impacting wellbeing and job satisfaction.

 The report also provides 'ten truths' for organisations to improve workplace inclusion for Indigenous staff.

 Geena Davis is an Academy Award Winning Actor and Founder of the Geena Davis Institute on Gender in Media.
 In this episode, Davis joins host Hillarie McClure and Craig Newmark, Founder of Craigslist and Craig Newmark Philanthropies, to discuss the work being done at the Geena Davis Institute on Gender in Media, the Cyber Civil Defense Initiative, the Girls Lead STEM movement, and more.
 To learn more about the Geena Davis Institute on Gender in Media, visit https://seejane.org.
 For more informati